 Want to work with a product from beginning to finish?
 Are you good at math but like a little creativity?
 Mechanical designers design a product, then work with technology like 3D printers to create the finished product.
 Students learn 2D drawing and 3D modeling as well as material selection, aesthetics, cost, etc. With this degree, designers can assist Mechanical Engineers.
 Learn more

-The Nuclear specialist option of the SCTCC Energy and Electronics program is for the person who is interested in maintaining nuclear power generation and has a strong lean toward safety.
-This program meets national standards for nuclear power generation and meets industry and regulatory requirements.
-There are opportunities to job shadow at a local nuclear plant, and grads will be ready to apply electronic engineering and technical skills to work.
+The energy technical specialist degree option in the SCTCC Energy and Electronics program is for the person who is interested in maintaining power generation and has a strong lean toward safety.
+When you choose this program, you have the option to specialist in wind energy, ethanol, biodiesel, fossil fuels, or power generation.
+There are opportunities to job shadow at a local plants, and grads will be ready to apply electronic engineering and technical skills to work.
 Learn more

 Water Environment Technology